top of page

 Experienced - Pragmatic - Effective - Progressive

 Melissa 's appreciation of urban living and public transportation was fostered during visits with her mom's extended family in Brooklyn, NY as well as trips to see paternal grandparents in Pittsburgh.
 Her grandmother took the bus downtown every day to her job at a department store beauty salon.
 Melissa regularly rides Athens Transit and commutes via electric scooter on the Prince Avenue bike lanes to her job on North Campus.
+She is an animal lover & passionate organic gardener with a productive vegetable patch & fondness for pollinators & other interesting insects.

 bottom of page